Frequently asked questions

 4) If I get lost, is there someone who can direct me?

-There are two information desks at St. Michael’s Hospital located in the Queen Street lobby and the Victoria Street lobby.
+There are two information desks at St. Michael’s Hospital located in the Queen Street lobby and the Bond Street lobby.
 For more information, please visit our information desks section.

 5) Where can I find out more information about in-home assistance for a senior?